Chinese Government Scholarship

 The full scholarship provided to the Association of ASEAN Universities ( AUN) aims to encourage young students, teachers, and scholars from ASEAN member countries to study in China and enhance mutual understanding and friendship.
 This project only enrolls master students and doctoral students.

 Applicants apply to the Secretariat of the ASEAN University Organization ( AUN).

 The full scholarship provided to students from island countries in the Pacific region aims to encourage and subsidize young students from these countries to study in China.
 This program can recruit undergraduates, postgraduates, doctoral students, general scholars, and senior scholars.

-The applicant applies to the secretariat of the Pacific Islands Forum.
+The applicant applies to the Pacific Islands Forum Secretariat.

 1.7 World Meteorological Organization Project

 The full scholarship provided to the World Meteorological Organization aims to encourage students from all over the world who are interested in meteorological research to study and conduct research in China.
 This program can recruit undergraduates, masters, and doctoral students.

 The applicant applies to the World Meteorological Organization.

 2. Types of funding, duration, the language of instruction, institutions, and majors

 Funding categories: undergraduate, master's, and doctoral degree education and Chinese language or professional advancement.